Leonardo Express: The Direct Train from Fiumicino Airport to Roma Termini

 Multiple large bags.
 The train has no dedicated luggage storage.
 Cases go in the aisle or in overhead racks.
 On a full service during peak hours, navigating to a seat with a family's worth of luggage is genuinely unpleasant.

 Very early flights.
-The first Leonardo Express from Termini departs at 06:08.
+The first Leonardo Express from Termini departs in the early morning, but not early enough for the very first dawn flights.
 If you need to check in at 05:30 or earlier, there is no train.
-That gap is not hypothetical — it catches people every morning.
+That gap is not hypothetical, it catches people every morning.

 Late arrivals.
-The last service from the airport runs around 23:23.
+The last service from the airport runs late in the evening, close to midnight.
 Land after that, and again, no train.
 Even landing at 22:30 and needing to reach somewhere beyond the central zone means the train deposits you at Termini around midnight, then you're rearranging from there.

 Buying tickets